demetr1ce/nodejs-aws-api/README.md

 ## Installation

 Clone the repo onto your local machine.
-Run npm i.
+Run <code>npm i</code>.
+Create a .env file with your AWS settings (accessKeyId, secretAccessKey, region, endpoint).